-When I was a fairly young believer, I got swept up in the current of the religious right movement for a time.
-It seemed like the thing to do because that was the thrust of American Evangelical Christianity at the time.
-When I went to law school, I struggled with that inertia from the religious right as I began to learn and understand American jurisprudence.
+When I was a fairly young believer, I was influenced by the religious right movement for a time.
+That was the thrust of American Evangelical Christianity in the 1980’s.
+When I went to law school, I struggled with that influence from the religious right as I began to learn and understand American jurisprudence.

 The constitutional principle of the separation of church and state played no small role in that independent development.
-In the modern United States, the law often seems at odds with the popular evangelical Christian culture.
-While the religious right and its progeny have attempted to reinfuse politics, the Constitution and legislation with overtly Christian purposes, that movement has inspired a counterforce of people trying to protect the state from the church.
+In the modern United States, the law often seems at odds with traditional evangelical Christian culture.
+While the religious right and its progeny have attempted to rebuild modern American politics, the Constitution and legislation on a Christian foundation, that movement has inspired a counter force of people trying to protect the state from the church.

-The two sides often come to rhetorical blows over the history and its implications for us today.
+The two sides often come to rhetorical blows over American history and its implications for us today.
 Were the founders of this country Christians?
 Did they intend to exclude religious influence from the city square?
-Or did they assume that Christian principles would remain steadfastly planted as the moral foundation of our country?
+Or did they assume that Christian principles would remain steadfastly planted as the moral roots of our country?

-When people think of the Evangelical Church in the United States, no Christian stripe is more representative of that evangelicalism, perhaps, than Baptists (of all stripes).
+When people think of the Evangelical Church in the United States, no denomintion is more representative of that evangelicalism, perhaps, than Baptists.
 Baptist leaders have long argued forcefully and eloquently for a clean separation of church and state – to protect the church.
 But, not just to protect the church, the separation of church and state protects the integrity of the Gospel.

 (I commend the Top 5 Myths of Separation of Church and State from the Baptist Joint Committee for Religious Liberty for more insight on these things.)

-The corruption of the church was so bad that scores of people risked their lives to make the dangerous ocean voyage to a wild, unfamiliar foreign land to escape the corruption and start over.
+The corruption of the church was so bad that scores of people risked their lives to make the dangerous ocean voyage to a wild, unfamiliar and foreign land to escape the corruption and start over.
 These people knew well the corruption of the church married to the power of the state.
-These things were in the minds of the writers of the US Constitution.
+So grew the seed that would become the United States of America, and these things were in the minds of the writers of the US Constitution.